whamcloud/Online-Help/docs/Introduction_1_0.md

 Manager for Lustre* software is a global single-namespace file system architecture that allows parallel access by many clients to all the data in the file system across many servers and storage devices.
 Designed to take advantage of the reliability features of enterprise-class storage hardware, Manager for Lustre\* software supports availability features such as redundant servers with storage failover.
 Metadata and data are stored on separate servers to allow each system to be optimized for the different workloads.
 The components of an Manager for Lustre\* software, file storage system include the following:

-- Intel® Manager for Lustre server: The server that hosts the Manager for Lustre\* software and GUI, and is the server from which Lustre file systems are created, monitored, and managed.
+- Manager for Lustre server: The server that hosts the Manager for Lustre\* software and GUI, and is the server from which Lustre file systems are created, monitored, and managed.
 Connected to storage servers via the administrative LAN.
 This is distinct from the management server, which provides access to the management target.
 - Management server(s) (MGS): Provide access to the management target.
 Paired, redundant management servers provide server failover (high availability) in the event of a server failure.
 - Management target (MGT): The MGT stores configuration information for all the Lustre file systems in a cluster and provides this information to other Lustre components.
 Each Lustre object storage target (OST) contacts the MGT to provide information, and Lustre clients contact the MGT to retrieve information.
 The MGT can be no larger than 10 gigabytes.
 - Storage servers: Storage servers provide access to the management target, metadata target and the storage targets.
 Paired, redundant storage servers provide server failover (high availability) in the event of a server failure.